saikat-says-cool/sentivibe/docs/TIER_OFFERINGS.md

 # SentiVibe Tier Offerings & Monetization Strategy

-This document outlines the monetization strategy for SentiVibe, distinguishing between a Free Tier and a Paid Tier.
+This document outlines the monetization strategy for SentiVibe, distinguishing between a Free Tier (further split by authentication status) and a Paid Tier.
 The goal is to provide significant value upfront to attract users and monetize through advertising for the free tier, while offering an enhanced, unrestricted experience for paid subscribers.

 ## 1. Tier Definitions

 ### 1.1.
-Free Tier
+Unauthenticated User Tier
-*   **User Types:**
-    *   Unauthenticated Users (visitors who have not signed up).
+*   **User Types:** Visitors who have not signed up.
-    *   Authenticated but Unpaid Users (users who have signed up but do not have an active paid subscription).
 *   **Primary Goal:** User acquisition, product demonstration, and ad-based monetization.

 ### 1.2.
+Authenticated Free Tier
+*   **User Types:** Users who have signed up but do not have an active paid subscription.
+*   **Primary Goal:** Encourage sign-ups, demonstrate enhanced value, and ad-based monetization.

+### 1.3.
 Paid Tier
-*   **User Types:**
-    *   Authenticated and Paid Users (users who have signed up and have an active paid subscription).
+*   **User Types:** Authenticated and Paid Users (users who have signed up and have an active paid subscription).
 *   **Primary Goal:** Direct subscription revenue, providing full access and an enhanced user experience.

 ---

 ## 2. Tier Offerings & Limitations

 ### 2.1.
-Free Tier Offerings
+Unauthenticated User Tier Offerings

-This tier provides access to core SentiVibe functionalities with specific usage limitations designed to manage API costs and encourage conversion to a paid plan.
+This tier provides access to core SentiVibe functionalities with specific usage limitations designed to manage API costs and encourage sign-up.

 *   **Core Feature Access:**
     *   **Analyze a Single Video:** Yes